trychlos/pwix-modal-info/README.md

 Known parameters are:

-- name: the name to be displayed at the top of the object informations, defaulting to nothing
+- name: the name to be displayed at the top of the object informations, as a HTML string, defaulting to nothing

 - object: (mandatory) the object to be displayed, or a function which returns such an object.